Flexible Bayesian Quantile Regression in Ordinal Models: Simulation Studies

-The results in Table~\ref{Table:SimResult1} show that the posterior means for $\beta$ are close to the true parameter values, posterior mean of $\sigma$ adjusts the scale of the distribution and the posterior mean of $\delta_{1}$ yields a value of $\xi_{3}$ close to 4, the true value used to generate the data.
-The posterior mean of $\gamma$ at $p_{0}=(0.25, 0.50, 0.75)$ are $(1.14, -0.06,-1.18)$, which corresponds to a skewness of $(0.01,0.20,0.04)$, respectively.
+The first panel of Table~\ref{Table:SimResult1} presents the results for the FBQROR model.
+The results show that the posterior means for $\beta$ are close to the true parameter values, the posterior mean of $\sigma$ adjusts the scale of the distribution, and the posterior mean of $\delta_{1}$ yields a value of $\xi_{3}$ close to 4, the true value used to generate the data.
+We also estimate the BQROR model using a modification of Algorithm~1 in \citet{Rahman-2016} -- by fixing the second cut-point and introducing a scale parameter in the model.
+Prior distributions for $(\beta,\sigma,\delta)$ are identical to that of the FBQROR model.
+The results, presented in the second panel of Table~\ref{Table:SimResult1}, show that the posterior estimates for $(\beta,\sigma,\delta)$ are similar.
+Moving to the skewness parameter in the FBQROR model, the posterior mean of $\gamma$ at $p_{0}=(0.25, 0.50, 0.75)$ are $(1.14, -0.06,-1.18)$, which corresponds to a skewness of $(0.01,0.20,0.04)$, respectively.
 Note that the posterior mean of $\gamma$ at $p_{0}=0.50$ is statistically equivalent to zero.
-These skewness values imply that the (latent) response variable is about symmetric at all the considered quantiles, which is reassuring since our data was generated from a symmetric distribution.
-In contrast, if we estimate the BQROR model which is more rigid, the corresponding skewness values are $(1.64, 0, -1.64)$.
+These skewness values imply that the (latent) response variable is approximately symmetric at all considered quantiles, which is reassuring since our data was generated from a symmetric distribution.
+In contrast, the corresponding skewness values for the BQROR model are $(1.64, 0, -1.64)$.
 Hence, the BQROR model fails to accommodate the symmetric characteristic of the data at the 25th and 75th quantiles.